rovaughn/platform-docs/platform/manual/cluster/multiple-clusters.rst

 Creating new clusters
 ---------------------

-Please see :doc:`this <create>` for instructions for creating new clusters.
+Please see :doc:`this <create>` for instructions on creating new clusters.

 Add a cluster to a project